materiaraiding/materiaraiding-old/_ultimate/fru.md

 **Light Crystals** also spawn a tether after a short period.
 This tether will drop large puddle AOEs.
 Melee players will take this and bait these AOEs around their crystal.

 Once all the Light Crystals are destroyed, Players must DPS ice veil below 50% to transition to the next phase.
-Gaia will deal exactly **50% damage** to the crystal to break it (if all **Light Crystals** were destroyed.
+Gaia will deal exactly **50% damage** to the crystal to break it (if all **Light Crystals** were destroyed).

 ---